In this article, we are going to cover:

 Management and Pelvic Fracture Concerns

-Once we think our patient has a pelvic fracture what do we do?
+Once we think our patient has a pelvic fracture what should we do?

-The first thing we want to do is try to stabilize it to keep it from moving more and increasing the risk that the vasculature or nerves running through the pelvis get damaged.
-We also want to try to keep the pelvis stable and try to minimize the amount of blood lost through bleeding from the bones in the pelvic fracture.
-Patients can lose around 1-2 liters of blood with a pelvic fracture, so it is important to try to stabilize the fracture to decrease blood loss and minimize further injury.
+The first thing we want to do is try to stabilize the pelvis.
+Preventing movement reduces the risk that the vasculature and/or nerves running through the pelvis become damaged.
+Reducing movement may also minimize the amount of blood lost from bleeding bones (bones are highly vascular and can lose significant volumes of blood quickly).
+Patients can lose around 1-2 liters of blood with a pelvic fracture, so it is important to try to stabilize these injuries is of the utmost importance.

 How do we stabilize the pelvis?

-One simple solution is to tie a sheet around the pelvis to hold it together.
+One simple solution is to tie a sheet around the patient's pelvis to hold it together.
 In the past, things like pneumatic anti-shock garments, or MAST pants were used, but most places do not carry these anymore.
-Once you stabilize the pelvis, by using a sheet, blanket, or pelvic splint, you should prepare to treat the patient for hypovolemic shock.
-This is important since we cannot see the blood loss from pelvic fractures.
-It can be hard to estimate how much blood the patient is losing so you must monitor the patient’s vitals frequently.
+Once you have stabilized the pelvis using a sheet, blanket, or pelvic splint, you should prepare to treat the patient for hypovolemic shock.
+As we cannot see the blood loss from pelvic fractures, it can be hard to estimate how much blood the patient is losing.
+Therefore careful monitoring of the patient's vital signs is critical.
 Hypovolemic shock is more common in unstable pelvic fractures than in stable fractures.

 How do we minimize pain?